eclipse-hono/hono/site/documentation/content/api/kafka-api/index.md

 weight: 416
 ---

-The Kafka-based APIs of Eclipse Hono&trade; provide an alternative to the older APIs based on AMQP 1.0.
+The Kafka-based APIs of Eclipse Hono&trade; provide an alternative to the existing APIs based on AMQP 1.0.
 With these APIs, clients publish data to as well as consume data from an Apache Kafka&reg; cluster instead of using an AMQP messaging network.

 <!--more-->

 {{% note title="Tech preview" %}}
 The support of Kafka as a messaging system is currently a preview and not yet ready for production.
-The APIs may change with the next version.
+The APIs are subject to change without prior notice.
 {{% /note %}}